K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 The specified topic should be manually created before it is used (i.e., before the Kafka Streams application is

-- key serde used to send key-value pairs,
+started).keySerde - key serde used to send key-value pairs,

-if not specified the default key serde defined in the configuration will be usedvalSerde
+if not specified the default key serde defined in the configuration will be usedvalSerde - value serde used to send key-value pairs,

-- the function used to determine how records are distributed among partitions of the topic,
+if not specified the default value serde defined in the configuration will be usedpartitioner - the function used to determine how records are distributed among partitions of the topic,

-if not specified and keySerde
+if not specified and keySerde provides a WindowedSerializer for the key

-will be used—otherwise DefaultPartitioner
+WindowedStreamPartitioner will be used—otherwise DefaultPartitioner will

-- the topic name<KR,VR> KGroupedTable<KR,VR> groupBy(KeyValueMapper<? super K,? super V,KeyValue<KR,VR>> selector)
+be usedtopic - the topic name<KR,VR> KGroupedTable<KR,VR> groupBy(KeyValueMapper<? super K,? super V,KeyValue<KR,VR>> selector)

 and deserializers.

-is mapped to a new KeyValue
+Each KeyValue pair of this KTable is mapped to a new KeyValue pair by applying the

-provided KeyValueMapper
+provided KeyValueMapper.

-is required before an aggregation operator can be applied to the data
+Re-grouping a KTable is required before an aggregation operator can be applied to the data

-(cf. KGroupedTable
+(cf. KGroupedTable).

-selects a new key and value (with should both have unmodified type).
+The KeyValueMapper selects a new key and value (with should both have unmodified type).

-the record will not be included in the resulting KGroupedTable
+If the new record key is null the record will not be included in the resulting KGroupedTable

 Because a new key is selected, an internal repartitioning topic will be created in Kafka.